Serena van der Woodsen: Television

 Serena's style has earned noteworthy praise from periodicals such as InStyle and NYLON.
 EW's Meeta Agrawal places Blake Lively's Serena van der Woodsen amongst the wearers of the 20 Knockout Dresses of the '00s.
-Her Tory Burch designed dress in the pilot earning the 2nd spot on the list.
+Her Tory Burch-designed dress in the pilot earning the 2nd spot on the list.
 People magazine references an issue of NYLON, reporting that even the actress herself admits to liking her character's style and wardrobe and InStyle's Joyann King praises "Serena’s vixen-like style and Lively’s smoldering off-screen choices".
 In an interview for Vanity Fair, costume designers Eric Daman and Meredith Markworth-Pollack considered fashion model Kate Moss and New York socialites Tinsley Mortimer and Arden Wohl as a muse when dressing Lively and when asked if they were influenced by New York socialites, respectively.
 TV Guide named her the fifth most fashionable TV character.
 Glamour listed her as one of the 12 Most Stylish TV Characters.

 Blair and Serena's friendship was praised as "it offered a relationship whose depth and complexity approached Rory and Paris' [from Gilmore Girls]."
-Vanity Fair considered Serena's murder storyline to be "unrealistic" and "an obvious ratings ploy," going on to compare it to a dramatic scene in The O.C., in which Marissa shot Ryan Atwood's brother, stating that the show may have possibly jumped the shark.
+Vanity Fair considered Serena's murder storyline to be "unrealistic" and "an obvious ratings ploy," going on to compare it to a dramatic scene in The O.C., stating that the show may have possibly jumped the shark.

 For her portrayal of Serena van der Woodsen, Blake Lively won the 2008 Teen Choice Award for Choice TV Actress Drama and was nominated for the same award in 2009 and 2010, losing to her co-star, Leighton Meester, who portrays Blair Waldorf.
 She, however, won the award again in 2011.
 Lively also earned a People's Choice Award nomination for Favorite TV Drama Actress in 2011 and 2012.